 Swinomish Channel thin water or "A Rising Tide Floats All Boats"

-Now some may think that was dumb thinking, intentionally looking for thin water, and waiting until the water was the thinnest, of course your going to get into trouble.
-But they're wrong, I was thinking if I do run aground, the rising tide would soon release us and away we go.
+Now some may think that was dumb thinking, intentionally looking for thin water, and waiting until the water was the thinnest, of course, you are going to get into trouble.
+But they're wrong, I was thinking if I do run aground, the rising tide would soon release us, and away we go.
 If on the other hand, we went ahead and left early and still ran aground on a falling tide, we could suffer damage as the water fell further, our stranded boat with its five and half foot deep keel could tip over and when the tide rose we could down-flood before the boat righted and essentially become another derelict.

 So my decision to wait a few hours may easily have resulted in another enjoyable outing, versus who knows!